rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 <span class="caption">Listing 19-6: Using unsafe code in the implementation of
 the `split_at_mut` function</span>

-Recall from the “Slices” section in Chapter 4 that slices are a pointer to some data and the length of the slice.
+Recall from “The Slice Type” section in Chapter 4 that slices are a pointer to some data and the length of the slice.
 We use the `len` method to get the length of a slice and the `as_mut_ptr` method to access the raw pointer of a slice.
 In this case, because we have a mutable slice to `i32` values, `as_mut_ptr` returns a raw pointer with the type `*mut i32`, which we’ve stored in the variable `ptr`.

 We keep the assertion that the `mid` index is within the slice.
 Then we get to the unsafe code: the `slice::from_raw_parts_mut` function takes a raw pointer